elastic/apm-agent-java/CONTRIBUTING.md

 * Performance is a feature
   * Find the right balance of low-level and high-level code
   * We are especially proud of the low allocation rate of the agent.
-    This does not only the average overhead look good, but also makes the performance of the agent way more predictable and stable in the higher percentiles, as these are heavily influenced by GC pauses.
+    This does not only make the average overhead look good, but also makes the performance of the agent way more predictable and stable in the higher percentiles, as these are heavily influenced by GC pauses.
   * Don't guess when it comes to performance.